-With a stand or electric mixer, beat together the butter, sugar, and salt for a few minutes, until fluffy.
-Scrape the bowl, then add egg and mix until incorporated.
+With an electric mixer or the paddle attachment of a stand mixer, cream the butter, sugar, and salt at medium speed for a few minutes, until fluffy.
+Scrape down the bowl, add the egg, and mix until combined.

 About 20 minutes from the end of rising time, preheat the oven to 350F and make the gooey topping.